Is there an excess of black holes around $20 M_{\odot}$? Optimising the complexity of population models with the use of reversible jump MCMC: Setup

 \subsection{Reversible jump MCMC}

-RJMCMC \cite{Green:1995mxx} is a powerful method that explores the parameter space while allowing its dimensionality to vary.
+RJMCMC \citet{Green:1995mxx} is a powerful method that explores the parameter space while allowing its dimensionality to vary.
 This is achieved by proposing not only changes in the parameters of the current model, but also the addition or removal of model parameters.
 As an example, imagine we have a datastream containing an unknown number of signals of known shape.
 RJMCMC allows the number of sources in the datastream to be estimated while also estimating their parameters.
 It returns a posterior distribution on the number of sources present in the datastream.
-This is needed when the data stream from a detector may contain many signals simultaneously, such as LISA and the "global fit" problem \cite{Littenberg:2023xpl,Littenberg:2020bxy,Katz2023}.
+This is needed when the data stream from a detector may contain many signals simultaneously, such as LISA and the "global fit" problem \citet{Littenberg:2023xpl,Littenberg:2020bxy,Katz2023}.
 RJMCMC can also be used to perform model selection: in this example, the ratio of the number of samples containing $n_1$ sources to the number of samples containing $n_2$ sources gives the ratio between the evidences of the two hypotheses.
-In this work we use the Eryn implementation of RJMCMC \cite{Karnesis:2023ras}.
-For more details on the mathematics and methods used in RJMCMC within Eryn, we refer the reader to \cite{Karnesis:2023ras}.
+In this work we use the Eryn implementation of RJMCMC \citet{Karnesis:2023ras,eryn}.
+For more details on the mathematics and methods used in RJMCMC within Eryn, we refer the reader to \citet{Karnesis:2023ras}.
 We have also implemented our code for GPUs to speed up the computation.
+The results presented in this work take in average 4 days to run on a GPU.

 In the context of population analysis, RJMCMC is useful for many purposes.
 First, it allows us to explore more flexible combinations to describe the population prior.
 For instance, we can consider an extended PP model where the number of Gaussians is free to vary.
 We can also let the presence of a power-law component be decided by the data, allowing for 0 or 1 (or even more) power-laws while sampling.
 Finally, we can perform model selection between having a broken power-law or a simple power-law, letting the number of each component be 0 or 1 and jumping between them.
 For non-parametric models, the number of parameters required is related to the complexity of the pdf being fitted.
 Increasing the number of parameters is tempting but might lead to ``overfitting'' of the data and finding spurious features and of course leads to a more complicated posterior to be sampled.
 Moreover, one usually has to try different configurations, performing runs for different numbers of parameters until the best compromise is found, based on the evidence.
 RJMCMC alleviates this burden by letting the number of parameters be a free parameter and providing a posterior over it.
 In this sense, the complexity of the model is chosen by the data.